tkw1536/blog.guys.wtf/content/2025/07/07-08/go-empty-struct.md

 ```

 Here the value of `false` is explicitly used.
-Because the HashSet struct does not hide its' implementation in an unexported field this is perfectly legitimate[^5].
+Because the `HashSet` struct does not hide the underlying map in an unexported field this is perfectly legitimate [^6].
 What happens in such a case?

 For one, the implementation of the `All` method would be wrong, as it would still return both keys.